 Open rvg Files Using Revit External Group File

-This tool is used to open RVG file(s) in case you do not have any of the above tools available with you.
+This tool is used to open RVG file(s) in case you do not have any of the above tools available to you.

 - Download and install the sensor image driver tool to view the file.
 In this example, Revit External Grup File is considered.

-NOTE: DICOM driver tool can also be used.
+NOTE: The DICOM driver tool can also be used.

 - Choose the RVG file and open the right-click menu to choose Open with.

 - Select Revit.
-Make the tick next to “Always…..open rvg files” check box.
+Make the tick next to the “Always…..open rvg files” check box.